PhazeRoOman/get_thawani_response/README.md

 This plugin helps you to get the Response of a success checkout.
-The Json file will be validated by Thawani Pay, so You can go to **PRODUCTION**.
+The Json file will be validated by Thawani Pay, so you can go to **PRODUCTION**.

 ## Description ##